michelepagot/pysds011/CONTRIBUTING.rst

 official pysds011 docs, in docstrings, or even on the web in blog posts, articles, and such.

+In order to build the documentation locally

+1. Create once a developement environment (here a Windows procedure, but linux one is mostly the same: look for in virtualend documentation) virtualenv.exe venv_doc venv_doc\Script\activate.bat pip install -r docs\requirements.txt

 Feature requests and feedback
 =============================